Corporate Tax Planning Strategies

 Small employer pension plan startup cost credit

 Certain small business employers that didn’t have a pension plan for the preceding three years may claim a nonrefundable income tax credit for expenses of establishing and administering a new retirement plan for employees.
 The credit applies to 50% of qualified administrative and retirement-education expenses for each of the first three plan years.
-The credit is limited to the greater of (a) $500; or (b) the lesser of (i) $250 for each eligible employee, or (ii) $5,000.
+The credit is limited to the greater of (a) $500, or (b) the lesser of (i) $250 for each eligible employee, or (ii) $5,000.
 Thus, the maximum available credit is limited to $5,000 per year.

 Small employer retirement savings auto-enrollment credit

-Starting in 2020, certain small business employers that include an eligible automatic contribution arrangement in a qualified employer plan may claim a nonrefundable income tax credit of $500 for each of the first three plan years.
+Certain small business employers that include an eligible automatic contribution arrangement in a qualified employer plan may claim a nonrefundable income tax credit of $500 for each of the first three plan years.

 Employer-provided child care credit